Alluxio/alluxio/docs/en/advanced/Security.md

 1. [User Authentication](#authentication):
 Alluxio filesystem will differentiate users accessing the service when the authentication mode is `SIMPLE` (i.e., `alluxio.security.authentication.type=SIMPLE`).
-Alluxio also supports other the mode `NOSASL` which ignores authentication.
+Alluxio also supports `NOSASL` mode which ignores authentication.
 Having authentication mode to be `SIMPLE` is required for authorization.
 1. [User Authorization](#authorization):
 Alluxio filesystem will grant or deny user access based on the requesting user and